zerolawtech/SFT-Protocol/docs/index.rst

 Source Code
 ===========

 The SFT Protocol is open source.
-You can view the code on `github <https://github.com/SFT-Protocol/security-token>`__.
+You can view the code on `GitHub <https://github.com/SFT-Protocol/security-token>`__.

 Testing and Deployment
 ======================

-Unit testing and deployment of this project is performed with `brownie <https://github.com/iamdefinitelyahuman/brownie>`__.
+Unit testing and deployment of this project is performed with `Brownie <https://github.com/iamdefinitelyahuman/brownie>`__.

 License
 =======